1001 Golden Rain Rd., Walnut Creek, California 94595

 Single family homes have 1,850 square feet and up and are located in one neighborhood.
 There is also a continuing care condo building.

-Prices start in the high-$100,000s.
+Prices start in the mid-$300,000s and reach into the millions.
+This is California, so HOA fees are high, starting at around $800-$950 per month and reaching around $2,500 per month.
 Please verify all prices with a Realtor as they are bound to change.

 Rossmoor has 18 HOAs that work together under the umbrella of a mutual corporation.
 Homeowner fees help pay for exterior maintenance, common area landscaping, community bus service, cultural programs, a library, security, and a weekly newspaper.